KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-FlightsAbove by E3V3A](https://github.com/E3V3A/MMM-FlightsAbove)

 1. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
+2. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-3. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-FlightTracker by tbouron](https://github.com/tbouron/MMM-FlightTracker)